patricebender/letsGetTogether/README.md

 ## Development setup

-The `Cheers` Frontend is developed using the Ionic Framework and the Socket.io Client API. he Installation is straight forward:
+The `Cheers` Frontend is developed using the Ionic Framework and the Socket.io Client API.
+The Installation is straight forward:

 ```sh
 git clone https://github.com/GitP4tt/letsGetTogether.git